robertobressani/car-rental/README.md

 ## REST API server

-All the REST APIs will begin with `/api/`
+All the REST APIs will begin with `/api` (omitted in the following part)

 ### "Public" APIs (accessible without authentication token)